jonthebeef/cursordone/tasks/add-a-size-filter-1736600954077.md

 tags: []
 created: '2025-01-11'
 ---
-We need a separate filter in the top nav next to the search bar, that enables us to filter the tasks by t-shirt size. this would enable us to see the effort required by all tasks, or epics, tags, or epics and tags.
+We need a separate sorter in the top nav next to the search bar, that enables us to filter the tasks by t-shirt size. this would enable us to see the effort required by all tasks, or epics, tags, or epics and tags.

 Does this make sense?